-Repeating a course in which a "C" or better was received on the first attempt or for which previous credit was granted at another institution: While the units and grade points will appear on the transcript and the grade will be calculated into the grade point average, students should be aware that the units and grade points for the repeated courses cannot be counted for graduation credit.
-Such units and grade points for repeated courses will be subtracted when the student applies for graduation.
-Students should also keep track of these units and not count them twice for graduation purposes.
+If the "inadmissible repeat" (second attempt) is taken at SJSU before the transfer record from the first non-SJSU attempt is posted, the units and grade points will appear on the transcript and the grade will initially be calculated into the SJSU and All College grade point averages.
+Students should be aware that units completed and grade points cannot be earned for "inadmissible repeats" and will be removed at any time prior to graduation.
+The grade earned will be indicated on the student's record.
+Students should keep track of these units and not count them twice for graduation purposes.